Hot toweling your horse! Great for winter deep cleaning.

 - It’s all a giant experiment – your horse’s hair coat is totally different from every other horse!
 Very thick winter coats can be helped with hot toweling, but often end up too wet and take too long to dry.
 However, if you need to do it, you can always try it in critical areas (like the saddle) and go from there!

 - You can also add a few drops of mild shampoo to your bucket, some folks like to add a few drops of baby oil.
-I use a deodorizing spot remover, kills funky smells and helps stains lift without leaving a residue behind.
+I use a deodorizing spot remover, which squashes funky smells and helps stains lift without leaving a residue behind.
 The residue may be totally fine – it may also attract more dirt, or it could be itchy for your horse.

+Oil buffing vs. hot toweling – similar, but not really.
 More details on oil buffing your horse for an amazing shine are here

 When you are all done, your arms will have had a great workout and your horse will be awesomely clean!